Cullen Pippen House

 A standout feature is the walk-in closet with a bonus sink, adding a unique touch of convenience to the master suite.
 The kitchen, recently updated, is spacious and a dream for cooking enthusiasts, boasting modern appliances and plenty of counter space for culinary adventures and family gatherings.

 The property’s exterior is graced by a charming wrap-around porch, perfect for relaxation and enjoying the surrounding views.
-Recent improvements include new heating and cooling systems, enhancing comfort and energy efficiency.
+Recent improvements include new heating and cooling systems, enhancing comfort and energy efficiency, as well as a recently redone roof.

 This well-maintained farmhouse presents an exceptional investment opportunity, as it is currently offered below its appraised value.
 With its combination of historic charm, modern updates, and attractive pricing, this property is a rare find in the real estate market that is likely to attract significant interest from potential buyers.